Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Group-Theoretical Fusion 2-Categories

 \subsection{The Underlying 2-Category}

 We now give an explicit description of the underlying 2-category of a group-theoretical fusion 2-category.
-In particular, it establishes that the connected components of a group-theoretical fusion 2-category are given by double cosets.
+In particular, we establish that the connected components of a group-theoretical fusion 2-category are given by double cosets.
 In fact, more generally, we describe the 2-category of bimodules over two algebras $\mathbf{Vect}_H^{\psi}$ and $\mathbf{Vect}_K^{\omega}$ in $\mathbf{2Vect}_G^{\pi}$.
 This categorifies proposition 3.1 of \cite{O2}.
-We also note that the particular case of the statement below with $H=K$ and $\psi=\omega$ has already appeared at a physical level of rigor in section 3 of \cite{BBFP}.
+We also note that a version of the statement below with $H=K$ and $\psi=\omega$ has already appeared at a physical level of rigor in section 3 of \cite{BBFP}.